-- Go to article: The Integration of Cognitive and Behavioral Interventions in Routine Behavior Therapy
+- Go to article: The Integrated Neuropsychological Therapy: A Psychotherapy Model Tying Neuropsychology and Cognitive Behavioral Therapy